mhavey/marklogic/uml2es/examples/hrdm/README.md

 ### Tweak the Harmonization Flow

 We now tweak the content modules of the generation harmonization.
 We cooked those beforehand.
-Let's overwrite the generated code and deploy the changes.
-(These steps are automated through gradle, but we recommend you open the generated and tweaked code in your favorite diff tool and eyeball the differences.)
+They are in data/tweaks.
+We have two tweaks:

+- Changed collector.sjs for the harmonization flow.
+See under data/tweaks/plugins/entities.
+- Changed the DM template.
+See under data/tweaks/dm.

+To promote your DM tweaks, run the following:

+gradle -b uml2es4dhf.gradle -PenvironmentName=local -i -Ppath=data/tweaks uLoadDMTemplate

+To promote you harmonization tweak, run the following:

-gradle -PenvironmentName=local -i tweakHarmonization mlReloadModules
+gradle -b -PenvironmentName=local -i tweakHarmonization mlReloadModules

 Confirm:
-- The code in plugins/entities/Department/harmonization and plugins/entities/Employee/harmonization has the tweaks.
+- The code in plugins/entities/Employee/harmonization has the tweaks.
+- Your DM changes are in the xmi2es-examples-hrdm-FINAL database at URI	/dm/mapper/EmployeeHubModel/Employee/harmonizeGlobalDM.json.

 ### Harmonize
 Run harmonization to move employee and department data to FINAL.